PhantomInsights/mexican-government-report/README.md

 The only way around this is to train a model and use `Machine Learning` to evaluate the sentences with it.

-Unfortunately this is a time-consuming task and we will have to use the other method.
+Unfortunately, this is a time-consuming task and we will have to use the other method.

 The first thing to do is to load the sentences csv file and only take into account scores between -10 and 10.
 There were very few cases where the score goes beyond those boundaries.